muratk5n/thirdwave/en/README.md

 ---

-Crypto was supposed to be a hedge against inflation (fiat is not 'sound money')..
+Crypto was supposed to be a hedge against inflation bcz fiat is not 'sound money'?..
 Now it is crypto that doesn't look too sound.

 "Coinbase plunges to new lows as cryptocurrency skepticism spreads"